How High Are Maternal Death Rates in Washington State?

 Many factors — such as individual health, poor access to healthcare, inability of doctors to recognize an emergency and obstacles in delivering efficient care — likely combine to create a perfect storm.

 One major factor is chronic disease.
 Women who have high blood pressure, diabetes or another pre-existing condition are at higher risk for complications during pregnancy and for needing a C-section.
 C-sections are generally riskier than vaginal delivery, despite at times being medically necessary.

 Mothers who are older than 35 or who are obese may be at greater risk for complications.
 Barriers accessing care and unplanned pregnancy can also contribute.

 However, just because a mom has several risk factors doesn’t necessarily mean she’s automatically in greater danger.
-Women who seem perfectly healthy can still have last-minute complications that threaten their lives, things like preeclampsia, blood clots, sepsis or hemorrhage, says Carol Salerno, M.D., medical director of Childbirth Services at Northwest Hospital & Medical Center.
+Women who seem perfectly healthy can still have last-minute complications that threaten their lives, things like preeclampsia, blood clots, sepsis or hemorrhage, says Carol Salerno, M.D., medical director of Childbirth Services at UW Medical Center - Northwest.